-Whether you’re combining your finances or keeping them separate, you can still meld your rewards, says Jason Steele, a credit card and award travel expert at The Points Guy who teams up with his wife on rewards.
+Whether you’re combining your finances or keeping them separate, you can still meld your rewards, says Jason Steele, a credit card and award travel expert who teams up with his wife on rewards.

 “The reasons for keeping money separate might not apply to points and miles, especially if you travel together,” he says.

 Here’s a rundown of some of the best rewards cards for couples and tips on how you can use these cards and your married or domestic partner status to get the most from your rewards.

 See related: How to save on your babymoon